praveenkumar-s/learnpythonthehardway-vn/Exercise_21-Functions-Can-Return-Something/readme.md

     print "That becomes: ", what, "Can you do it by hand?"

-Đoán script trên thì làm ra các hàm toán học của chúng ta.
-Nhưng thứ quan trọng là dòng cuối ở đây chúng tôi nói là return a + b
+Guessing the script above makes our mathematical functions.
+But what's important is that the last line here we say is return a + b

-## Chạy code
+##  code

     python ex21.py
     Let's do some math with just functions!